-Evidence-based therapy (EBT) refers to the demonstrated effectiveness of various treatment approaches for substance use disorders.
-It is called “evidence-based” because the practices have been proven to have consistently high success rates that are validated by scientific findings in multiple studies.
+Evidence based therapy (EBT) refers to the demonstrated effectiveness of various treatment approaches for substance use disorders.
+It is called “evidence based” because the practices have been proven to have consistently high success rates that are validated by scientific findings in multiple studies, which are considered to provide the best available evidence that inform clinical practice.
 It is broken down into two categories: pharmacotherapies and behavioral therapies.
 This definition is constantly revised as new research development is always underway.

 The primary approach of behavioral therapy is to use incentives to modify behaviors and attitudes related to substance abuse.
 These result in better stress management, refined life skills, and improved control over responses to environmental stimuli that prompt cravings for drug and alcohol abuse.
 Behavioral therapies include the following:

 An evidence based therapy, CBT is considered the gold standard of psychotherapy (1) for several reasons:

 In dual diagnosis treatment, pharmacotherapy refers to medication-assisted treatment (MAT) for individuals living with substance use disorders.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) defines MAT as the use of FDA-approved medications in conjunction with evidence based therapy, such as cognitive-behavioral therapy, dialectical behavioral therapy and other forms of psychotherapy.
 The combined use of MAT and psychotherapy provides a holistic approach to addiction treatment.

 At New Method Wellness, our addiction specialists utilize FDA-approved non-narcotic pharmaceutical drugs to treat opioid, tobacco and alcohol addiction, which includes the use of buprenorphine, suboxone, acamprosate, disulfiram, vivitrol injections, and Naltrexone tablets.